arielbinder/PROJECTS/README.md

 The qa need to think about all scenarios and check one by one to see what happend(valid or invalid)

-I checked 8 tests cases that the user can not entered and at test case number nine the user entered the website and can buy products
+I checked 8 tests cases that the user can not entered and at test case number nine the user entered the website and can buy products the result of the test case is shown on the terminal after the user login successful (tc9)